Chimonanthus praecox

-This plant is cultivated in gardens, producing valued flower colour in the dormant season.
+This plant is cultivated in gardens, producing valued flower colour during dormant seasons.
 The cultivars C. praecox 'Grandiflorus' and C. praecox 'Luteus' have gained the Royal Horticultural Society's Award of Garden Merit.

 The plant is not closely related to allspice, Pimenta dioica.

 Cultural use

 C. praecox is a common motif in traditional Persian poetry, literature, and music.
 A more modern example of C. praecox in Persian music is Kourosh Yaghmaei's Gol-e Yakh.